vega/vega-lite/docs/config.md

 ## Cell Config

-Smallest unit in Vega-Lite visualization is called a cell.
+The smallest unit in Vega-Lite visualization is called a cell.
 Each single (non-trellis)  chart contains one cell.
 Thus, the width and height of the visualization is the `width` and `height` of the cell.
 For trellis plots (also called small multiples), cell `width` and `height` determine